-Our common stock previously traded on the American Stock Exchange and subsequently on the NASDAQ OTCBB under the symbol SFFP.
-In 2003, due to the Registrant's failure to file periodic and annual reports, the Registrant's shares were deleted from the NASDAQ OTCBB market, following which the Registrant's common stock has been subject to quotation on the pink sheets.
+Our common stock is subject to quotation on the NASD OTCBB under the symbol SFPH.
 There is currently only a limited trading market in the Registrant's shares.
 There can be no assurance that there will be an active trading market for our common stock.
 In the event that an active trading market commences, there can be no assurance as to the market price of our shares of common stock, whether any trading market will provide liquidity to investors, or whether any trading market will be sustained.